 Just like many organizations, colleges and universities spend a lot of their time fundraising.
 Many will have a particular time of year when they have a drive to raise funds from alumni, and current students often help out.
 Whether you’re a student on a fundraising committee or part of the permanent staff, you might be looking for ideas to encourage more or bigger donations.
+Often many students are looking for fundraising ideas for college sororities to make their event or activity the most popular.
 Alumni are often happy to donate to their university, but it can also be a struggle to get people interested.
 During your next fundraising drive, whether it’s general or for a particular project, consider one of these fundraising tips and ideas.

 One of the main tactics that colleges and universities use in their funding drives is telephone campaigns.
 Calling up potential donors is something many charities and other non-profit organisations do.
 It can be a very successful technique, but the people on the phones need to know what they’re doing.
 It’s essential to be able to talk and listen in the right way to raise your chances of securing a donation.
 Listening in the right way can be just as important as saying the correct things.
 Targeting the people who are more likely to donate is vital too.

 Not everyone is best contacted by phone.
 Calling up a long list of alumni for small to medium donations is a good start, but you need to go after the big bucks.
 It can be much more efficient to identify people who could potentially give substantial donations.
 However, these big donors need to be looked after if you want to convince them to part with their money.
 It won’t be enough to give them a call.
 Often you need to send in important figures to talk to them, as an undergraduate isn’t likely to have the right stuff.

 Give Them Something in Return